SpineEventEngine/SpineEventEngine.github.io/docs/tutorials/basic/cpp.md

 <p class="lead">Coming soon...</p>
 <hr>

-<p class="lead">This tutorial provides a basic Android Java programmer's
+<p class="lead">This tutorial provides a basic C++ programmer's introduction
-introduction to building a Spie-based client application.</p>
+to creating a Spine-based client application.</p>

 By walking through this example you'll learn how to: